neerajsingh0101/admin_data/README.markdown

 * Advance search for each field of the each of the table.

+* Along with search sort the result on any column in ascending or descending order.

 * Browse migration records from the table even though there is no corresponding model for it.

 * Add a new record (persmission check enforced)